themillhousegroup/broadlink-openhab-binding/README.md

         frobulate(foo);

-        frobulate(Varargosy.defaultIfNotProvided(bar, "defaultBar"));
+        frobulate(Argon.defaultIfNotProvided(bar, "defaultBar"));
     }

 Using varargs can make for great code reuse, for example in tests.

 Installing
 ----------
-Add varargosy to your project's `pom.xml` (if using Maven) or add it to your classpath if using some other build tool such as ant.
+Add argon to your project's `pom.xml` (if using Maven) or add it to your classpath if using some other build tool such as ant.

 Usage
 -----

-Recognising the immense popularity of dependency-injection frameworks such as Spring, varargosy supports both "classic `static` methods" and "injected collaborator" modes:
+Recognising the immense popularity of dependency-injection frameworks such as Spring, argon supports both "classic `static` methods" and "injected collaborator" modes:

 **Static methods:**

-    Varargosy.defaultIfNotProvided(V... args, V default);
+    Argon.defaultIfNotProvided(V... args, V default);
-    Varargosy.numArgs(V... args);
+    Argon.numArgs(V... args);

 **Collaborator (instance) methods:**

     @Autowired
-    private InjectableVarargosy varargHelper;
+    private InjectableArgon varargHelper;

     ...

     varargHelper.defaultIfNotProvided(V... args, V default);
     varargHelper.numArgs(V... args);

-By using varargosy in the injected style, you can trivially mock out interactions when writing unit tests.
+By using Argon in the injected style, you can trivially mock out interactions when writing unit tests.

 Building from Source
 --------------------

-varargosy uses Maven for its build system.
+Argon uses Maven for its build system.

 In order to create a distribution, simply run the mvn package -DskipTests command in the cloned directory.